KusneNIST/SAGE/README.md

 * Full code for regenerating all the figures in the paper:
   * 1D case: (Full paper) SAGE for SPSPR Learning 1D Examples 240821a
   * ND case: (Full paper) SAGE for SPSPR Learning ND 240821a

+Required libraries can be found in requirements.txt.
+This code uses Python 3.9.

 The provided `Hermes` library (folder: hermes, zip: hermes_240821a.zip) is an older version. \
 The newest version of `Hermes` can be found here: https://github.com/usnistgov/hermes \